Asian Youth Orchestra

 The Asian Youth Orchestra (AYO) is a youth orchestra composed of musicians from several Asian countries.
 It was founded by Yehudi Menuhin and Richard Pontzious in 1987, and its first concert took place in August 1990, conducted by Menuhin.
-Currently, the orchestra's artistic director is Richard Pontzious, its principal conductor is Joseph Bastian, and its conductor laureate is Sergiu Comissiona.
+The orchestra's artistic director was Richard Pontzious who died in 2020, its principal conductor is Joseph Bastian, and its conductor laureate was Sergiu Comissiona who died in 2005.

 History

 AYO's history includes the premiere of Tan Dun's Symphony 1997 with cellist Yo-Yo Ma, and concerts in venues such as Beijing's Great Hall of the People, New York's Avery Fisher Hall, California's Hollywood Bowl, Amsterdam's Concertgebouw, Berlin's Shauspielhaus, Vienna's Konzerthaus, Northern Virginia's Wolf Trap, and the Sydney Opera House.
 The orchestra has also performed in the White House and at the United Nations.

 A formation committee of Hong Kong businessmen and women created the organizational structure for the Asian Youth Orchestra in 1987 and established it as a tax-exempt non-profit organization qualified under Section 88 of the Hong Kong Inland Revenue Ordinance.

 In 2017, the orchestra made its debut at Young Euro Classic.